ArcBlock/forge-abi/priv/error.md

 ### `account_migrate`

 Possible causes:
-1. `AccountMigrateTx.address` is not correctly calculated with `AccountMigrateTx.pk` and `AccountMigrateTx.type` or the receiver does not exist on this chain.
+1. `AccountMigrateTx.address` is not correctly calculated with `AccountMigrateTx.pk` and `AccountMigrateTx.type`
-2. `AccountMigrateTx.address` does not exist on this chain.
+2. `AccountMigrateTx.address` already exist on this chain.

 ### `consume_asset`